BIMIB-DISCo/JHistint.jl/README.md

 # JHistint.jl - Julia Histopathology Interface

 Julia interface for implementing the REST APIs available on the Cancer Slide Digital Archive (CDSA) portal for downloading histological images available in The Cancer Genome Atlas (TCGA).
 The Cancer Slide Digital Archive (CDSA) is a web platform for support, sharing, and analysis of digital pathological data.
 Currently, it hosts over 23,000 images associated with the data available on "The Cancer Genome Atlas" Data Portal.
-The library includes functions for managing image-processing algorithms for cell segmentation, constructing the adjacency matrix, and interfacing with the J-Space.jl package.
+The library includes functions for managing image-processing algorithms for cell segmentation, constructing the adjacency matrix, and interfacing with J-Space.jl package to simulate the spatial growth and the genomic evolution of a cell population and the experiment of sequencing the genome of the sampled cells.

 CDSA Portal: [Click Here](https://api.digitalslidearchive.org/#collections)